A proof of the Baum-Connes conjecture for real semisimple Lie groups with coefficients on flag varieties: KK-theory and the Assemble Map

-In this case, the Dirac element $d_{G,S}$ is exactly the index map of the Dirac operator (\cite{Atiyah1968Bott}) and this justified the name "Dirac element".
-Therefore the assemble map is given by the index map \\
+In this case, the Dirac element $\mathfrak{d}_{G,\mathcal{S}}$ is exactly the index map of the Dirac operator in the $\mathcal{S}$ direction (\cite{atiyah1968bott}) and this justified the name "Dirac element".
+In this case the assemble map is given by the index map